$11.31

-Sepia paper photograph dating from the beginning of the 20th century glued onto period brown cardboard.
+Sepia paper photograph dating from the early 20th century, mounted on period brown cardboard.

-The photo with its Canadian winter decor shows a notable (businessman, bourgeois) wearing a ball hat and an overcoat with an alpaca collar.
+The photo, set in a Canadian winter scene, depicts a notable (businessman, bourgeois) wearing a bowler hat and an alpaca-collared overcoat.

 William James Topley (February 13, 1845 – November 16, 1930) was a prolific Canadian photographer based in Ottawa, Ontario.
-Topley was noted for his portraiture of Canadian politicians and was a business partner of William Notman, taking over Notman's Ottawa studio in 1872.
-Many of Topley's photographs are now in the collection of Library and Archives Canada.
+Topley was noted for his portraits of Canadian politicians and was a business partner of William Notman, taking over Notman's Ottawa studio in 1872.
+A large number of Topley's photographs are now in the collection of Library and Archives Canada.

 Good used condition.

-NB: The support cardboard has 4 rubbed corners, 2 display holes.
-The back of the cardboard has a ring due to water.
-The name of the person is difficult to read.
+Note: The cardboard backing has four rubbed corners and two display holes.
+The back of the cardboard has a water stain.
+The person's name is difficult to read.

 Photo size: 10 cm x 10 cm.